otfbm/docs/pages/tokens.md

 ## Custom Tokens

-You can add custom images to any token, and they stick around for as long as that character is active on the server.
+You can add custom images to any token, and they stick around.
 Very helpful for PCs and special NPCs or BBEGs.
+You can also use the [SRD token list](/pages/predefined?id=tokens) to customize every token if you like.

 _*Example*_